Google Add-on for Sheets

 This gives a graphical overview of all tasks within the selected time frame.

-The start date of the time frame and the number of weeks per period can be changed.
+The start date of the time frame can be changed.

 Today is shown as a vertical line if the date is inside the selected time frame.

 The percentage of completion can be indicated per task.

 The progress of summary tasks is calculated from its subtasks in the WBS.

 The progress is visible in the Gantt chart as a double line.

 The progress status per today (active, delayed, overdue)

 can be shown with a color in the task table and Gantt chart.

 Change unit of Gantt timescale